abig/deliverychimbote/README.md

 ## Deployment

-This project is deployed with [Vercel](https://vercel.com) but it could be deployed wherever.
+This project is deployed with [Cloudflare Pages](https://pages.cloudflare.com) but it could be deployed wherever.

 ## Local projects